Data Vault: Scalable Enterprise Data Modeling

 In traditional dimensional modeling, you design your warehouse schema around what the business needs today.
 When source systems change, new columns get added, or business definitions shift, you end up retrofitting your carefully designed star schema.

 Data Vault embraces change as a first-class concern.
-The methodology explicitly separates concerns into three distinct table types: Hubs, Links, and Satellites.
+The methodology separates concerns into three distinct table types: Hubs, Links, and Satellites.
 Each type has a specific responsibility and predictable behavior when requirements change.

 The result is a warehouse that can absorb changes from source systems without requiring rewrites of existing structures.